julian-zim/rnadeep/rnaconv/README.md

 * Filter subdatasets: Call the `rfam_filter.py` module to do basic filtering to your subdataset, similar to the example in `data/rfam/dummy/filter.sh`.
 If you already applied filtered the converted Rfam database, this doesn't change anything.

 ### Generate artificial data:
-* Call the `data_generator.py` module to either generate more alignments based on certain consensus structures and evolutionary trees, or to generate more families based on certain evolutionary trees, similar to the examples in `data/generated/alignment/dummy/generate.sh` and `data/generated/family/dummy/generate.sh`.
+* Call the `data_generator.py` module with the path to a previously created subdataset (or the whole converted dataset) to either generate more alignments based on certain consensus structures and evolutionary trees, or to generate more families based on certain evolutionary trees, similar to the examples in `data/generated/alignment/dummy/generate.sh` and `data/generated/family/dummy/generate.sh`.
 * Call the `data_filter.py` module to filter the generated alignments by throwing out sequences which respective predicted secondary structure deviates too much from the desired consensus structure of its alignment, similar to the examples in `data/generated/alignment/dummy/filter.sh and data/generated/family/dummy/filter.sh`.

 ### Train on real or artificial data: